-This annual report has been prepared by Kennecott Greens Creek Mining Company in accordance with Alaska Waste Disposal Permit 0211-BA001 and the mine's General Plan of Operations Appendices 3 and 11.
+This annual report has been prepared by Greens Creek Mining Company in accordance with Alaska Waste Disposal Permit 0211-BA001 and the mine's General Plan of Operations Appendices 3 and 11.
 The following itemized list summarizes key information and indicates where in this report the information outlined in Section 6.2 of Permit 0211-BA001 is presented:

-Permit Section Report S Section 1997 6.2.1 Closure plan summary Precipitation Mill Site 71.34" Tailings 63.22" 2.8 2.4, 3.4 Mill Site 71.34" Tailings 63.22" Summary of internal monitoring and fresh water monitoring plans FWMP annual report separate for water year 2006 as per the request for full data presentation.
-2.5, 3.5 Internal monitoring water compositions at both sites dominated by C SO 4 , neutral pH, high alkalinity, high zinc, low to moderate concent of other metals.
-Data are consistent with sulfide oxidation and carl mineral buffering.
-Sulfate reduction in saturated zone of tailing yields low concentrations of all metals.
-Concentration of As cor higher in some tailings wells due to migration of redox bou Seasonal compositional fluctuations continue evident in most wells/d Stability rations bonate s pile ntinues indary.
-Irains.
-2.3, 3.3 No signs of instability at either the Tailings Facility or Site 23.
-Four heads consistently low at both sites except for short-lived spikes i piezometer (north end of West Buttress).
-Target compaction der achieved in all other than most November and December samples. ndation in one 2.3, 3.3 Cover performance >85% saturation maintained, barrier layer not subject to freeze/thaw Net percolation up to 19%.
-No effect seen of HDPE cover placed lysimeter. cycles.
-3.8 Pond D flow and composition Average flow pumped from pond is about 60 gpm, similar composition dilute Site 23 finger drains (e.g. 23FD-3 and 23FD-6).
-3.4, 3.5 Summary of inspections Inspections confirm compliance with WDP and GPO guidelines a sites.
-2.3, 3.3 6.2.2 Summary of inspections Summarized above Monitoring results 2 2.3, 3.3 Summarized above , 2.3, 3.3 6.2.3 Changes to GPO in 2006 2.5, 3.5 6.2.4 Location and volume of materials East and Southeast Tailings 368,422 total tons in 2006 (tailings 327,889 and other materials 40,713 tons) Site 23 127,007 total tons placed in 2006 2.2, 3.2, A1, A2 Compaction Target compaction densities achieved in most nuclear density tests. , 2.3, 3.3 Acid Base Accounting / 2.5, 3.5
+Permit t Section Report Section 6.2.1 Closure plan summary Precipitation Mill Site90.66" Tailings72.85" The precipitation data collected in 2007 is far greater than would be expected and does not likely represent actual precipitation.
+The area experienced record snow levels in 2007.
+The rain gages were buried in snow which may have resulted in an excess of snow melt entering the rain gages during periods of melting (via a funneling effect) and produced higher than actual precipitation readings.
+Summary of internal monitoring and fresh water monitoring plans FWMP annual report separate for water year 2007 as per the ADEC request for full data presentation.
+Internal monitoring water compositions at both sites dominated by Ca, Mg, SO 4 , neutral pH, high alkalinity, high zinc, low to moderate concentrations of other metals.
+Data are consistent with sulfide oxidation and carbonate mineral buffering.
+Sulfate reduction in saturated zone of tailings pile yields low concentrations of all metals.
+Concentration of As continues higher in some tailings wells due to migration of redox boundary.
+Seasonal compositional fluctuations continue evident in most wells/drains.
+2.5, 3.5 Stability Stability monitoring at the Tailings Facility and Site 23 indicate that that sites meet design specifications.
+Foundation heads are consistently low at both sites except for short-lived spikes in one piezometer (north end of West Buttress).
+Target compaction densities achieved in all other than most November and December samples.
+2.3, 3.3 Cover performance >85% saturation maintained, barrier layer not subject to freeze/thaw cycles.
+Net measured "percolation" up to 19%.
+No effect seen of HDPE cover placed above lysimeter.
+Oregon State University studies initiated to better understand cover water characteristics.
+3.8 Pond D flow and composition Average flow pumped from Pond D is about 60 gpm, similar composition to dilute Site 23 finger drains (e.g. 23FD-3 and 23FD-6).
+3.4, 3.5 Summary of inspections Inspections confirm compliance with WDP and GPO guidelines at both sites.
+2.3, 3.3 6.2.2 Summary of inspections Summarized above Monitoring results 2.3, 3.3 Summarized above 2.3, 3.3

-Potentially acid generating Class 3 production rock Neutralization potential values continue to demonstrate long lag time (buffering capacity) Class 1 is significantly acid neutralizing (about 35% carbonate)2.5Possible water releases Continue to monitor water compositions for effects related to 2002 remedial actions.
-No new signs of possible release were identified in 2006.2.5Information regarding validity, variations and trends Full FWMP data assessment in separate report Internal Monitoring Plan variations are seasonal, no deleterious trends2.5 identified by reference in the other section.
+6.2.3 Changes to GPO in 2007 2.5, 3.5 6.2.4 Location and volume of materials 2.2, 3 .2, A1, A2 East and Southeast Tailings 390,557 total tons in 2007 (tailings 334,897 and other materials 55,710 tons) Site 23 82,000 total tons placed in 2007 Compaction 2.3, 3.3 Target compaction densities achieved in most nuclear density tests.
+Acid Base Accounting 2.5, 3.5 Potentially acid generating Class 3 production rock Neutralization potential values continue to demonstrate long lag time 2 (buffering capacity) Class 1 production rock is significantly acid neutralizing (about 35% carbon nate) Possible water releases 2.5 Continue to monitor water compositions for effects related to 2002 remedial actions.
+2 No new signs of possible release were identified in 2007.
+6.2.5 Information regarding validity, variations and trends various Full FWMP data assessment in separate report Internal Monitoring Plan variations are seasonal, no deleterious trends identified 8 igenuned